It's conquered war zones and deserts. Britain is easy

 Which Toyota Land Cruiser is best for me?

-There's only one trim level, one engine, and one transmission.
-So your choice is between long and short wheelbases.
-Unless you have a good reason to take the shorter vehicle, such as restricted covered parking or very tight turns, the superior ride quality and cargo capacity of the Land Cruiser Utility Commercial LWB make it the one to have.
+Unless you have a good reason to take the shorter vehicle, such as restricted covered parking or very tight turns, the superior ride quality and cargo capacity of the Land Cruiser Utility Commercial LWB make it the obvious one to have.